How an Annuity Works

 Annuities are typically purchased by older individuals as a form of retirement planning.
 It’s usually not your only asset for retirement, but rather one component to help diversify your future income.

-Some people are also awarded an annuity as a result of a structured settlement.
+Some people are also awarded an annuity as a structured settlement.
 This could result from a personal injury, wrongful death, or medical malpractice lawsuit, just to name a few.

 What Happens to An Annuity After Death?

 One of the provisions individuals need to consider for their annuity agreement is a death benefit provision.
-With this provision in place, individuals will be able to pass their annuity payments on to their heir, upon their death.
+With this provision in place, individuals can pass an agreed-upon amount to their heir upon death.

 How Is the Beneficiary Chosen?

-The owner of the annuity is the only one that can choose the beneficiary.
-The beneficiary will in no way receive any benefits of the annuity unless the owner passes away.
+The owner of the annuity chooses the beneficiary.
+The beneficiary will not receive any annuity payments unless the owner passes away.

-It is important to note that the owner of the annuity has the right to change beneficiaries at any time and they can also choose more than one beneficiary, at their discretion.
+It is important to note that the owner of the annuity has the right to change beneficiaries at any time.
+They can also choose more than one beneficiary.